vicvega83/picam_opencv/README.md

-# Raspberry-Face-Recognition
-Use Python and Open CV to recognize multi face and show the name
-#Sample to get video from PiCam
+# Raspberry-Face-Recognition Edited for Raspi Cam (Cheap Chinese clone) and Python 3

 # import the necessary packages
 from picamera.array import PiRGBArray from picamera import PiCamera